 In Nigeria, there have been violent demonstrations in the capital of Lagos against rising bus fares.

-In Nigeria, there have been violent demonstrations in the capital of Lagos against rising bus fares.
+Background: In Nigeria, there have been violent demonstrations in the capital of Lagos against rising bus fares.
 Many workers staged a protest day on Thursday (5 January) when they set up road blocks and forced a number of buses off the roads.

 SYNOPSIS: Cars were set on fire in Lagos streets as part of the protest which also saw a number of buses being wrecked by angry demonstrators.